ryanwebster90/OT-texture-synthesis/README.md

 * To synthesize a texture, run setup.m then run demo_MRF_synthesis.m

+* Reproduce figures from [1] in create figures folder

 # Additional Links #

 * All images from [1] are taken from the (excellent) photography of flickr user [arbyreed](https://www.flickr.com/photos/19779889@N00/)